-The Griffith Edwards Academic Fellowship, named after a former editor of the Society’s journal, is awarded annually to a high-calibre, post-doctoral SSA member to help them develop their career in addiction science.
+The Griffith Edwards Academic Fellowship is awarded annually to a high-calibre, post-doctoral SSA member to help them develop their career in addiction science.
 Applications for the 2025 scheme will open on 14 January.
 People who are shortlisted will be interviewed on either 22 May or 5 June 2025.

 About the scheme